gradle/gradle/subprojects/docs/src/docs/release/notes.md

 on the commandline.

+### HTML dependency report

+Thanks to a contribution by Jean-Baptiste Nizet, the `project-report` plugin can now generate an HTML dependency report.

+To use the report just apply the plugin:

+    apply plugin: `project-report`

+And run `gradle htmlDependencyReport` or `gradle projectReport`

 ### FindBugs plugin provides new reporting capabilities

 * If the plugin is configured to produce an XML report, the output can be augmented with human-readable messages.
 The follow example demonstrates its use: